Bicepspump/kpmg_genai_workshop/README.md

 # JupyterLite GenAI Workshop

 This GitHub repository hosts the code used as a basis for the CBS workshop held at KPMG in February 2025.
-It contains a framework for using Generative AI to build an information extraction bot that looks at Wikipedia articles.
+It contains the code for a GenAI-based classifier looking at news articles.

 ## Setup and Usage Guide